 A hardware accelerated web application utilizing this framework consists of:

-- Web Server: a web server written in Python
+- Web Server: a web server written in Python using the Tornado library.

 - Host Application: the host application written in C/C++/OpenCL which interfaces with the hardware.

 - FPGA Shell: FPGA logic provided by this framework that builds upon and simplifies the shell logic provided by Xilinx.